intrepidusgroup/imdmtools/README.md

  2. Go to Apple's [iOS Provisioning Portal](Apple Member Center).
 Upload **customer.csr** in the **/scripts** folder on the iOS Provisioning Portal.
    * You will be given the option to download a .cer file.
 Do so and name this file something along the lines of YOUR_MDM.cer.
-   * Run the following openssl command in your terminal and then move the generated mdm.pem file to **/vendor-signing/com/softhinker** (it should replace an empty file of the same name). openssl x509 -inform der -in YOUR_MDM.cer -out mdm.pem
+   * Run the following openssl command in your terminal and then move the generated mdm.pem file to **/vendor-signing/com/softhinker** (it should replace an empty file of the same name).

+    openssl x509 -inform der -in YOUR_MDM.cer -out mdm.pem

  3. Find **Test.java** in the **/vendor-signing/com/softhinker** folder.
 On line 95, replace the word *test* with the PEM password that you used when running make_certs.sh.
-   * Replace only the word text so that your password is still in quotes.
+   * Replace only the word test so that your password is still in quotes.
  4. Run the **vendor-signing.sh** script found in the **/scripts** directory.
    * There now should be a file named plist_encoded located in **/vendor-signing**.
  5. Go to [Apple's Push Certificates Portal](https://identity.apple.com/pushcert/) and upload the plist_encoded file.
 Download the certificate as **PushCert.pem** and place it within the **/server** directory.